dotnet/dotnet-docker/samples/kubernetes/hello-dotnet/README.md

 hello-dotnet   LoadBalancer   10.0.120.232   20.51.80.224   80:31567/TCP   9s
 ```

-The `EXTERNAL-IP` will eventually resolve and you will be able to access it in the same way, via `curl` or the browser, on port `80`.
+The `EXTERNAL-IP` will resolve (after a brief wait) and you will be able to access it in the same way, via `curl` or the browser, on port `80`.

 ```bash
 $ curl http://20.51.80.224/Environment